lextoumbourou/rotest/README.md

 * If you have a teardown method called `teardown()` it will be ran after each test.

+## Arguments

+The `run(basepath, config)` method takes 2 argument:

+* `basepath` - is the base path that the test runner will use to search for tests.
+* `config` - a table can have the following keys:
+  * `verbose` - a boolean that specifies whether the runner should include every test in the output.
+Defaults to `true`

 ## More Examples

 All tests can be run in Roblox Studio using the `run_tests` command, for example: